TrimbleSolutionsCorporation/TeddsApiTester/README.md

 Tedds API Tester project is licensed under the FreeBSD license

 ## History
+### 2019 (21.0.2)
+* TEDDS-3604: Enhanced TeddsTesterAPI application to include a command to save the calculated output to PDF

 ### 2019 (21.0)
 * TEDDS-1254: Add browse buttons for selecting calc file and calc item in TeddsAPITester